eeeraiii/machine_learning_pipeline_to_flag_students_at_risk_of_failing/README.md

 # Building a Machine Learning Pipeline to Flag Students at Risk of Failing

+This project was based on the [AIAP® Technical Assessment](https://github.com/aisingapore/AIAP-Technical-Assessment-Past-Years-Series), developed by AI Singapore.

 ## Overview
 In this project, I will be posing as an AI Engineer working for the Ministry of Education.